Shoaib232002/Shoaib232002/README.md

 # 💫 About Me:
-Pursuing MCA at AIMS Institutes, Peenya, Bengaluru. <br> Vibe coder.
+Pursuing MCA at AIMS Institutes, Peenya, Bengaluru. <br>

 Enthusiastic Full Stack Developer with internship experience in web development and a strong foundation in AI/ML.
 Skilled in building responsive web and mobile applications with hands-on experience in modern technologies.
-Quick learner, team player, and passionate about solving real-world problems through code.
+Quick learner,Vibe coder, team player, and passionate about solving real-world problems through code.